BxCppDev/Bayeux/source/bxdpp/examples/ex01/README.rst

    The example creates a core DLL, an associated DLL dedicated to serialization, and provides a test executable.

+   Finally, it shows how to use the ``dpp_processing`` executable to run a data processing pipeline.

  * Source files :

    * The ``dpp_ex01::hit`` class: